rngtang/Telephone-Assistant/README.md

 python embeddings/testing/stt_embeddings.py
 ```

-You should now be able to verbally ask questions and recieve answers about anything related to the Co-Lab!
+You should now be able to ask questions and recieve answers about anything related to the Co-Lab!

 ### How Does the Question-Answering Work?

 This following chart represents how the Co-Lab assistant pipeline works.
-First, the question is translated from speech to text and converted into a vector.
-Then, a vector search is used to find a part of the text that has a close relationship with the questions, which is labeled context.
-The context and question are sent to our large language model (OpenAI), which generates an answer.
+First, the question is translated from Speech-To-Text (STT) and converted into a vector.
+Then, a vector search is used to find a part of the text that has a close relationship with the questions, which is then labeled as context.
+The context and question are sent to the large language model (OpenAI), which generates an answer.
 Finally, the answer is returned and the process is repeated.

 [<img src="./media/diagram.png" width="800" alt="Program flowchart"/>](./media/diagram.png)

-## Part 1: Azure AI Speech
+## Part 1: Azure AI Speech (Previous Testing)

-The main functionalities of Azure AI Speech that we are using are its speech-to-text (STT) and Text-to-speech (TTS).
-In this case, we are using STT to recognize what is the user asking and TTS for the assistant to verbally answer the question.
+The main functionalities of Azure AI Speech that we are using are its Speech-To-Text (STT) and Text-To-Speech (TTS).
+In this case, we are using STT to recognize what the user is asking and TTS for the assistant to verbally answer the question.

 We originally planned to use Azure AI services for both STT/TTS and question-answering.
 However, the capabilities of its built in Question Answering feature were not enough.
 It could only detect question intent and then pair word-for-word an answer to a question as written in whichever PDF we gave.